sany-u/blog/src/pages/posts/post-1.md

 ## What's next

-I will finish the Astro tutorial, and then keep adding more posts.
-Watch this space for more to come.
+I'll (try to) finish the Astro tutorial, and then keep w.